oTTeuMsTudio/Studying-Cpp-and-Rust/Answer with AI/Rust for Game Engines Basics.md

-# Rust for Game Engine Basics
+# Rust for Game Engines
+Basics
 Rust is a systems programming language gaining popularity in the game development community due to its focus on performance, reliability, and safety.
 Here are the basics for using Rust in game engines:

 ## Modules and Libraries